RNA: Scientists have discovered a new layer in the genetic code of life

 One kind of RNA molecule is created as a piece of the DNA molecule, and works like a kind of sticky note.

-When this happens, the RNA unzips the DNA so that the two DNA strands are split into a small segment.
+When this happens, the RNA unzips the DNA so that a small segment of the DNA spiral is split into two strands.
 Then an RNA molecule is created that contains the recipe for a protein.

 Afterwards, the RNA takes this copy to the parts of the cell that can make proteins based on the recipe that was copied.
 A subset of RNA also helps create the protein itself.